RobertInjac/ADA-Project-2018-OpenSubtitles/README.md

-# The evolution of the language of films
+# The evolution of language in films

 # Abstract
 The OpenSubtitles2018 database contains subtitles from more than 150 thousand movies released between the late 19th century and today.
 The language used in a movie is one of its most important parts.
 People usually remember the best lines or dialogues from their favorite movies.